Marion Scott (musicologist): Society of Women Musicians

+Death and legacy

+Scott died from colon cancer on 24 December 1953.

 Marion Scott was a significant force in reshaping women's roles in classical music, in promoting and championing the work of several generations of British composers and musicians.
 Her pioneering work as a music critic and musicologist encouraged other women to work in fields previously closed to them.